West Hampden Avenue / US 285 and South Sheridan Boulevard

 The strip plaza and mall of BEAR VALLEY CENTER were surrounded by much larger retail hubs.
 These included VILLA ITALIA (1966) {3.7 miles northwest, in Jefferson County-Lakewood}, CINDERELLA CITY (1968) {2.5 miles east, in Englewood} and -eventually- SOUTHWEST PLAZA (1982) {3.6 miles southwest, in Jefferson County}.

 May D & F at BEAR VALLEY CENTER closed for good in 1985, with its space being taken by Burlington Coat Factory in October.
-The shopping concourse was given a face lift in 1989.
+A motion picture venue, the Super Saver Bear Valley 8, opened for business on May 4, 1988 and closed for good on January 17, 1999.
+The shopping concourse had been given a face lift in 1989.
 This renovation proved unsuccessful and the complex was in a downward spiral by the early 1990s.

 In June 1993, a joint venture of Denver-based Chandelle Development and the Cook Family acquired the struggling shopping center.
 Two thirds of the mall structure was torn down, leaving the eastern section standing.
 Originally, Burlington Coat Factory, in the demolished section, was going to relocate into a newly-built store.
 This never happened.

 Instead, the Burlington store closed for good.
 A 1-level (75,000 square foot) King Soopers SuperStore replaced the razed section of the mall in 1994.
-A motion picture venue, the Super Saver Bear Valley 8, was installed in the remaining shopping mall section.
 New stores in the strip center included Fashion Bug, Paper Warehouse and Mountain Mike's Pizza.
-Westwood College of Technology established a campus in the freestanding First National Bank of Bear Valley building.
+Westwood College of Technology established a campus in the freestanding building which had housed the First National Bank of Bear Valley.

 By 1999, nearly all that remained of the circa-1966 mall had been knocked down.
 A small 7,400 square foot section was salvaged.
-This became sandwiched between King Soopers and a 1-level (118,700 square foot) Home Depot, that was dedicated in June 2002.
-The late '50s strip center remained intact.
+This became sandwiched between King Soopers and a 1-level (118,700 square foot) Home Depot.
+This store was dedicated in June 2002.

 BEAR VALLEY CENTER, which now enveloped 342,700 leasable square feet and fifty-three retail spaces, was acquired by Dallas-based P.O'B. Montgomery & Company in June 2003.
 In 2011, the remaining 7,400 square foot section of the mall was razed.
 The existing King Soopers was expanded into its area, with the newly-renovated (100,000 square foot) store holding its grand opening in May 2012.